 The northern segment of the Edwards (Balcones Fault Zone) Aquifer is the part of the Edwards (Balcones Fault Zone) Aquifer located north of the Colorado River in northern Travis, central Williamson, and southern Bell counties.
 The aquifer is an important source of water for municipalities, industry, and landowners in central Texas.
 Rapid population growth in this part of Texas has increased interest in the northern segment of the Edwards (Balcones Fault Zone) Aquifer and heightened concerns about groundwater availability in the aquifer.
 This portion of the aquifer underlies several large cities in the region, including parts of Austin, Cedar Park, Pflugerville, Round Rock, Georgetown, Jarrell, Salado, and Belton.
 This report documents the development of a conceptual model of the northern segment of the Edwards (Balcones Fault Zone) Aquifer and adjacent parts of the underlying Trinity Aquifer.
 A conceptual model describes the hydrogeologic environment and the groundwater flow regime within a model study area.
-In other words, it describes a simplified representation of the hydrogeological features-hydrostratigraphy, hydraulic properties, hydrologic boundaries, recharge, and discharge-that influence groundwater flow through the aquifer.
-It forms the basis for a numerical groundwater flow model.
+In other words, it describes a simplified representation of the hydrogeological features-hydrostratigraphy, hydraulic properties, hydrologic boundaries, recharge, and discharge-that influence groundwater flow model.

 The northern segment of the Edwards (Balcones Fault Zone) Aquifer consists of the following stratigraphic units: the Comanche Peak Limestone, Edwards Limestone, and Georgetown Formation.
 Adjacent parts of the Trinity Aquifer are composed of the Glen Rose and Travis Peak formations.
-These aquifers dip-tilts downward-towards the east and are exposed at land surface (outcrops) along their western margins.
+These aquifers dip-tilt downward-towards the east and are exposed at land surface along their western margins, forming outcrops.

-Available water-level data show that groundwater in the northern segment of the Edwards (Balcones Fault Zone) and Trinity aquifers generally flows from aquifer outcrop recharge zones towards deeper parts of the respective aquifers with most flow occurring in the aquifer outcrop.
-Groundwater in these aquifers naturally discharges along the major rivers and streams that cross the respective outcrops-the Colorado, San Gabriel, and Lampasas rivers, and Salado Creek-and to a lesser extent by cross-formational flow through overlying stratigraphic units.
+Available water-level data show that groundwater within the northern segment of the Edwards (Balcones Fault Zone) and Trinity aquifers generally flows from aquifer outcrop recharge zones towards deeper parts of the respective aquifers with most of the flow occurring in the aquifer outcrop.
+Groundwater in these aquifers naturally discharges along the major rivers and streams that cross the respective outcrops-the Colorado, San Gabriel, and Lampasas rivers, and Salado Creek-and, to a lesser extent, by cross-formational flow through overlying stratigraphic units.

-Groundwater in the northern segment of the Edwards (Balcones Fault Zone) Aquifer is used primarily for municipal uses (87 percent), but is also used locally for manufacturing, mining, and rural domestic uses.
+Groundwater in the northern segment of the Edwards (Balcones Fault Zone) Aquifer is utilized primarily for municipal uses (87 percent), but is also used locally for manufacturing, mining, and rural domestic uses.
 In the Bell County portion of the aquifer, rural domestic pumpage accounts for almost a quarter of pumping from the Edwards (Balcones Fault Zone) Aquifer, while in Williamson and Travis counties there is significant pumping for mining and manufacturing, respectively.

-Hydraulic property data-a measure of how easily groundwater flows through the system-for the northern segment of the Edwards (Balcones Fault Zone) Aquifer is mostly available in the confined portion of the aquifer-the parts of the aquifer that are below land surface.
+Most of the available hydraulic property data-data measuring how easily groundwater flows through a system-are from the confined portion of the aquifer, or the parts of the aquifer that are overlain by non-aquifer stratigraphic units.
 The data available show significant variability in the aquifer properties resulting from structural complexity within the basin, lithologic variability, and the effects of post-depositional processes including karstification.
 Hydraulic conductivity values for the northern segment of the Edwards (Balcones Fault Zone) Aquifer range from less than 1 foot per day to more than 1,000 feet per day and display no apparent spatial trends.

 Water quality in the northern segment of the Edwards (Balcones Fault Zone) Aquifer is generally fresh, becoming slightly saline with depth and is generally slightly fresher than groundwater in the underlying Trinity Aquifer.
-In the northern segment of the Edwards (Balcones Fault Zone) Aquifer, groundwater compositions range from calcium-bicarbonate compositions to calcium-magnesium-bicarbonate compositions to sodium-bicarbonate and sodium-chloride compositions with increasing depth.
+Groundwater compositions range from calcium-bicarbonate compositions to calcium-magnesium-bicarbonate compositions to sodium-bicarbonate and sodium-chloride compositions with increasing depth.